tsssss/geopack/README.md

 # idl
-This is a third party IDL library called 'slib', which is developed to facilitate various tasks during scientific research.
+This is a third party IDL library called 'slib', which is developed by Sheng Tian, tian@physics.umn.edu.

-To introduce slib to your IDL, run 'start_up.pro' in <slib>, where <slib> = /path/to/slib/.
+The library includes routines that facilitates scientific research, including a graphical plotting system called sgraphics, a sub-library on CDF I/O, a sub-library that loads data from various spacecraft missions.